-the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service nor specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Specialized Medical Equipment and Supplies

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4: